CharlesTack/AllCoopedUp/README.md

-Plus checks for usernames which contain swear words plus checks for whether a review already exists improve admin section to make comments easier and get rid of unused sections
+Plus checks for usernames which contain swear words plus checks for whether a review already exists improve admin section to make comments easier and get rid of unused sections add email notifications to admin on new reviews and comments

 ## Development Diary